 Toy Library and Early Learning Center

-Friend, Family and Neighbor (FFN) caregivers are invited to visit the The Toy Library and Early Learning Center; it is a free resource to the community that relies on the generous support of donors.
+The Toy Library and Early Learning Center is a free resource to the community that relies on the generous support of donors.
 All of the toys and learning materials are shelved by age group in four categories to support children’s development: language and pre-literacy, thinking skills, movement and physical development, and social/emotional development.
 This arrangement allows parents, caregivers and child care providers to match their children’s interests and developmental needs with toys that promote learning and fun!

 How the Lending Library Works